MichaelOdumosu57/SignfireCandidateProject/README.md

 	button responsible for the UI  to toggle between trashed and active messages
 # InputMQ component
 	responsible for taking input from the user

+# InputMQS service
+	responsbile with communicating with other services and components that the messages need to be highlighted